-If you’ve been thinking of starting a dog walking business, then good for you!
-It’s a burgeoning industry.
+If you’re wondering how to start a dog walking business, then good for you!
+This is a growing industry.

-In this article, with the help of Jeff Hook, owner of Jeffpet Custom Pet Care in Cape Cod, Massachusetts, we’ll explore the basics of getting started.
+In this article, we’ll explore the basics of getting started.

 Proper planning and organization are the initial steps to starting a dog walking business.

-One thing you may not realize is that as you are walking dogs, you may need to drive to the dogs’ location to either pick them up or walk them in their neighborhood.
-So factor in that time and mileage, and plan out your workdays.
+One thing you may not realize is that because you’ll be walking dogs, you may need to drive to the dogs’ location to either pick them up or walk them in their neighborhood.
+Factor in that time and mileage, and plan out your workdays.

 What’s Your Clientele Like?